syncfusion-content/wpf-docs/wpf/OLAPChart/Core-Features.md

-> Note: For bar type charts, such as Bar, Stacking bar, and Stacking100 Bar you can disable the vertical grid lines by using the ShowGridLinesProperty of the SecondaryAxis.
+N> For bar type charts, such as Bar, Stacking bar, and Stacking100 Bar you can disable the vertical grid lines by using the ShowGridLinesProperty of the SecondaryAxis.

 ### How to display % in secondary axis?